RowBlackGhost005/cd-system-csa/README.md

 Now go ahead and make some changes in the repository so the pipeline picks it up and starts the deployment process again.

 ![Pipeline Flow](doc/images/pipeline-process-2.png)

+Now our pipeline works correctly and it has been deployed to our EC2 Instance.